-Visual Studies, environmental education, environmental humanities, ecology & evolutionary biology, feminist science studies, feminist social science, feminist science fiction & speculative fabulation.
+Visual Studies, environmental education, environmental humanities, ecology & evolutionary biology, complexity theory, feminist science studies, critical pedagogy, feminist science fiction & speculative fabulation.

 Adsit-Morris, C. (2017).
 Restorying Environmental Education: Figurations, Fictions, Feral Subjectivities.
 New York, NY: Palgrave Macmillan.

 Adsit-Morris, C. (2019).
 Forward: Shifting Nature/Culture Relations in the Anthropocene.
 In Josh Armstrong & Alexandra Lakind (Eds.) becoming-Botanicals: A Post-Modern Liber Herbalis.
 Glasgow, Scotland: Objet-a Creative Studio. (http://objeta.org/becoming-botanical/)

 Adsit-Morris, C. & Gough, N. (2020).
 “Post-Anthropocene Imaginings: Speculative Thought, Diffractive Play and Women on the Edge of Time.”
 In Matthew Thomas & Robin Bellingham (Eds.)
 Post-Qualitive Research and Innovative Methodologies.
 London, UK: Bloomsbury Academic.